 BA: Université de Namur, Belgique; MA: Université Libre de Bruxelles; PhD: The Pennsylvania State University; Teaching Certificate: Université Libre de Bruxelles/UNSW, Sydney

-Dr. Hugues PETERS is Senior Lecturer in French studies and the current convenor of the European Languages and Cultures stream in the School of Humanities and Languages.
+Dr. Hugues PETERS is Senior Lecturer in French studies in the School of Humanities and Languages.
 He received his Master in Romance Philology from the Université Libre de Bruxelles and his PhD in French Linguistics from the Pennsylvania State University.
 Before his arrival at UNSW, Sydney, in 2005, he had taught for 8 years in the Department of Modern Languages and Literatures at the University of the West Indies, Mona, and held research positions at the University of Brussels Phonetic Institute and in the Department of Linguistics at the University of Geneva.